tcotav/prometheus-kube/README.md

 #### promtool -- or did I just break some stuff when changing those configs?

-This is an optional step, but not really.
+This is an optional step but not really.
 You'll want to check your changed configs before you unleash them out on the world.
 First download the binary as part of the [prometheus binary download](https://prometheus.io/download/).
 Drop `promtool` into the directory with your prometheus.yml, rules, etc.

 First test your prometheus config with: